Exclusive - Mexican president misrepresented personal land deal, records show

 According to an official asset declaration first made in 2013, Pena Nieto stated that he acquired the property through a "donation" or gift from his father.
 Pena Nieto, who made his asset declaration public in 2013 as part of a transparency and accountability push, has since updated and ratified this declaration twice.

-Under a public information request, Reuters reviewed documents showing that Pena Nieto actually purchased the property in question - a 1,000 square metre piece of land in the town of Valle de Bravo - in 1988 from a third party.
-He paid 11.2 million pesos, equivalent to around $5,000 (£3,264) at the time, the registry shows.
-His wealth declaration lists the property as being valued at just 11,200 "old" pesos, the equivalent to around $5 at the time.
+Under a public information request, Reuters reviewed documents showing that Pena Nieto actually purchased the property in question - a 1,000 square meter piece of land in the town of Valle de Bravo - in 1988 from a third party.
+He paid 11.2 million pesos, equivalent to about $5,000 at the time, the registry shows.
+His wealth declaration lists the property as being valued at just 11,200 "old" pesos, the equivalent to about $5 at the time.

 The president's office, asked to explain the discrepancies in the documents, declined repeated requests to comment.

+Several hours after Reuters published its story, the president's spokesman publicly released a letter on the presidential website addressed to Reuters reporter Simon Gardner.

+It asserted that the property was a donation and that Pena Nieto's father had purchased it in his son's name.

-Pena Nieto has been under pressure in recent months over a series of conflict-of-interest scandals centred on properties he, his wife Angelica Rivera and Finance Minister Luis Videgaray acquired from government contractors.
+Pena Nieto has been under pressure in recent months over a series of conflict-of-interest scandals centered on properties he, his wife Angelica Rivera and Finance Minister Luis Videgaray acquired from government contractors.

 Mexican journalist Carmen Aristegui and her colleagues reported last year that Rivera was acquiring a multi-million dollar home from a unit of a government contractor which was part of a Chinese-led consortium that had won a $3.75 billion high speed rail contract.
 The Wall Street Journal later reported that Pena Nieto purchased a home from a developer which, the newspaper said, went on to win millions of dollars in state public works contracts.